-In Strasbourg you have a lot of hotel offer to stay.
-My recommendation is at least to make a night in this beautiful French city. .
+In Strasbourg you have a lot of hotel offers to choose from.
+My recommendation is at least to make a night in this beautiful French city.

 How to get there?

-To get to Strasbourg you can do it by different means of transport.
+You can get to Strasbourg by many different means of transport.
 We arrived by car as we were doing a road trip through France from Madrid.

 When is the best time to go to Strasbourg?